Crawl Depth in SEO: What is It & How to Improve It?

 a.
 Enhance Website Navigation and Structure

-• Enhance navigation menus and internal search features to facilitate users and search engine crawlers in locating important pages.
+• Enhance navigation menus and internal search features to facilitate users and search engine crawlers to locate important pages.

 • Use consistent and descriptive anchor text for internal links to indicate the destination page.